google/ExoPlayer/live-streaming.md

 is paused or buffering for a long enough period of time.
 If this happens then playback will fail and a `BehindLiveWindowException` will be reported via `Player.EventListener.onPlayerError`.
-Application code may wish to handle such errors by resuming playback at the live edge.
+Application code may wish to handle such errors by resuming playback at the default position.
 The [PlayerActivity][] of the demo app exemplifies this approach.

 ~~~
 @Override